breandan/kotlingrad/README.md

 ## Citation

-If you would like to cite Kotlin𝛁, please use the following `bibtex` entry:
+If you would like to cite Kotlin∇, please use the following `bibtex` entry:

 ```
 @misc{considine2019kotlingrad,